richardcalahan/ruby_array_find_consecutive/README.md

 ### And...it's fast!

-The benchmark suite interates an array of length > 2,000,000 using the C extension and a pure Ruby implementation.
+The benchmark suite interates an array of length > 2,000,000 testing the C extension versus a pure Ruby implementation.

 ```